 What to serve with Roman artichoke

 However, it is also a great side dish for a barbecue, especially for lamb.
-It can combine well with any strong flavor main like beef, pork, or chicken.
+It can combine well with any strong flavor main dish like beef, pork, or chicken.

 Personally I wouldn't serve it with fish as it would overtake the taste.

-Other artichokes you can use
+Other Artichokes you can use

 An Italian truck was parked on the side of the road with a large sign: